Jeanneveev/Job-Spreadsheet-Assistant/Desktop_App-v3/design_docs/notes.md

         self.choices = choices
 ```
 was too bloated.
 Specifically, this thought came about when I was thinking of how to test that addon questions should have a reference to the id of a certain base question.
 This would require adding some attribute `base_id`, which would mean that 3 of the 7 attributes of the class are not only optional, but based on other attributes of the class.
 Thus, I tried to change it by implementing subclasses and a factory pattern, but that didn't work due to the many ways question types can be combined.
 So, in the end, I settled for a dataclass with a lot of post-initialization validation.

+I had initially planned to add the checks for if addon questions linked to a valid base ids in the Question class, but later decided that functions related to multiple Questions should go in the QuestionSet class.
+I had initially called it the QuestionSet class because it was supposed to contain a set of Questions, but since sets require their content to be hashable and adding proper hashing to Questions seemed unnecessary, I just decided to stick with a list while keeping the name.
+As for QuestionSet, I had encounted a problem where the list of questions were carrying over from one test to another.
+This was because I had set the default value of QuestionSet.questions to an empty list.
+This was a mutable default, meaning that after an instance was called with that default value once, all the following tests referred to that same list object.
+So any Questions appended to it would persist across tests.